tysker/schoolhacks-registration-app/README.md

 # SchoolHack Registration App

 This is a simple registration app for SchoolHack.
 It is built using React, MongoDB, Express, and Node.js.
-It is a simple app that allows users to register for SchoolHack workshops and events.
+It allows users to register for SchoolHack workshops and events.